MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-dataverse-managed-lake.md

    :::image type="content" source="media/ingest-dataverse-server-address.png" alt-text="Screen in data ingestion step where a user can enter the Dataverse environment URL.":::

-6. Select the tables you want to ingest as entities to audience insights from the available list.
+6. Select the tables you want to ingest as entities into Customer Insights from the available list.

    > [!NOTE]
    > If some tables are already selected, they might be used by other Dynamics 365 applications (such as Dynamics 365 Sales Insights or Customer Service Insights).
 You can't change the selection.
 These tables will be available as entities once the data source is created.